JSilvas/free-masonry/README.md

-# free-masons-grid
+# free-masonry
-A responsive masonry layout build. ie. Pinterest
+A responsive masonry layout built with CSS columns